 Many clients come to their first Sydney Whiplash Centre appointment after years of pain and dysfunction.
 Countless doctor visits, MRI scans, and other therapy techniques have failed to identify or solve the issue.

 When they see the MCU assessment report, it is the first time a healthcare provider can actually pinpoint the issue.
 Perkins says they’ve seen tears of relief from clients and their families.
 Validating the problem with numbers and providing a clinically proven plan gives their clients hope.

 A few assessments at the Sydney Whiplash Centre showed clients starting with as low as 10-20% of normal neck strength.
-Even for people with years of chronic neck issues, the typical treatment plan lasts 3-6 weeks with the MCU, and sometimes a few manual sessions.
+Even for people with years of chronic neck issues, the typical treatment plan lasts three to six weeks with the MCU, and sometimes a few manual sessions.
 Having been a long-time manual practitioner, Perkins says she’ll never give up manual therapy, but the MCU excels where the hands fall short.

-Neck evaluation and treatment with MCU
+Neck Evaluation and Treatment With MCU

 In terms of an exercise breakdown, the MCU works by facilitating movement at any angle, including flexion, extension, lateral flexion, and rotation.
 During an evaluation, it measures the neck’s strength and ROM and creates the baseline reports.